f7media/cacheflow/Documentation/Usage/Index.rst

 Usage
 =====

-he "cacheflow" extension provides a command-line interface (CLI) command called `cacheflow:process` for cache flowing operations.
+The "cacheflow" extension provides a command-line interface (CLI) command called `cacheflow:process` for cache flowing operations.
 To execute the command, open a terminal or command prompt and navigate to the root directory of your TYPO3 installation.
 Then run the following command